 After mining and extraction, construction represents the second highest proportion of GDP (13%) and it is expected to grow 10% per year, making it an integral part of the economy.
 Qatar has the potential to emerge as a leader on sustainability in the MENA region through building on the World Cup legacy and on other sustainable developments such as Lusail City and Msheireb Downtown.
 Msheireb boasts the world's largest collection of Leadership in Energy and Environmental Design (LEED) buildings.
-LEED sets out a rating system for the design, construction, operation, and maintenance of green buildings, homes, and neighbourhoods, which aims to help building owners and operators be environmentally responsible and use resources efficiently.
+LEED sets out a rating system for the design, construction, operation, and maintenance of green building owners and operators be environmentally responsible and use resources efficiently.